loot/loot/CONTRIBUTING.md

 To translate everything but masterlist messages, first fork this repository.
 All file paths given below are relative to its base folder.

+Keep in mind that you don't need to submit a perfect pull request; just follow the instructions below to the best of your ability and we will correct any coding-related mistakes when we review your submission.

 ### Translating the Installer

 First check that an [Inno Setup translation](http://www.jrsoftware.org/files/istrans/) exists for your language.
 Unofficial translations are acceptable, but require a bit of extra handling.
 If there isn't an official or unofficial translation for Inno Setup, you're better off making a translation and getting it listed on the linked page before continuing.

 1. Open the installer script at `scripts/installer.iss` in a text editor of your choice.
 2. If your language only has an unofficial translation, add a `#define <Language>Exists` block for it near the top of the script, like it has been done for Korean and Simplified Chinese.
 3. Add your language to the `[Languages]` section.
-The `Name` must be the POSIX locale code for your language.
+The `Name` should be the [POSIX locale code](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html) for your language.
 The `MessagesFile` filename is the filename of the Inno Setup translation that you checked exists.
 If your language only has an unofficial translation, wrap its line in `#ifdef` and `#endif` lines, again like it has been done for Korean and Simplified Chinese.
 4. Translate the string(s) in the `[CustomMessages]` into your language, following the example of the existing translations.
 Again, if your language only has an unofficial translation, wrap its line(s) in `#ifdef` and `#endif` lines.
 5. Save your changes.